great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_on_a_filesystem.md

 ---
 title: How to configure a Validation Result store on a filesystem
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
+import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-By default, Validation results are stored in the ``uncommitted/validations/`` directory.
+By default, <TechnicalTag tag="validation_result" text="Validation Results" /> are stored in the ``uncommitted/validations/`` directory.
 Since Validation Results may include examples of data (which could be sensitive or regulated) they should not be committed to a source control system.
 This guide will help you configure a new storage location for Validation Results on your filesystem.

-This guide will explain how to use a Validation Action to update Data Docs sites with new Validation Results from Validation Operator runs.
+This guide will explain how to use an <TechnicalTag tag="action" text="Action" /> to update <TechnicalTag tag="data_docs" text="Data Docs" /> sites with new Validation Results from <TechnicalTag tag="checkpoint" text="Checkpoint" /> runs.

 <Prerequisites>